×

 People living in San Ignacio were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to San Ignacio, it is important to pack comfortable, lightweight clothing that is suitable for the warm climate.
 Sunscreen, insect repellent, and a hat are also essential items to bring.
 Additionally, it is a good idea to bring a first aid kit, a flashlight, and a pocket knife.
 It is also important to bring any necessary medications, as well as any important documents.
-Finally, it is a good idea to bring a few items to make your new home feel more comfortable, such as pictures, books, and other personal items," said one expat in San Ignacio.
+Finally, it is a good idea to bring a few items to make your new home feel more comfortable, such as pictures, books, and other personal items," explained one expat living in San Ignacio, Belize.

 Where should I setup a bank account in San Ignacio?